Switzerland – Could this be your Next Move?

 ConditionsGlobal Residence ProgrammeMalta Permanent Residence Programme

-Financial requirements Not specifically defined, but an individual should have sufficient resources to sustain himself and his dependants, without any recourse to social assistance in Malta.No less than €500,000 in all assets (€150,000 of which should be in financial assets – for the first 5 years).
+Financial requirements Not specifically defined, but an individual should have sufficient resources to sustain him or herself and dependants, without any recourse to social assistance in Malta.No less than €500,000 in all assets (€150,000 of which should be in financial assets – for the first 5 years).

 Minimum annual tax€15,000 per yearFrom €5,000 per year, if ordinarily resident **